MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 Cool! :squirrel:

+Once connected to the NEO-M8U module's virtual COM port, the auto-bauding and pre-configured file should be setup to begin polling the NMEA data behind the scenes.
+Given that you are outdoors, you should start to see satellites being picked up by the receiver, their strengths, and eventually a 2D or a 3D (internal IMU in NEO-M8U is 3D) Fix should take place.
-Once connected to the NEO-M8U module's Simply play around with the GUI in U-Center to view the satellite strength, availability, deviation, and more.
+Simply play around with the GUI in U-Center to view the satellite strength, availability, deviation, and more.

+Et Voila!
+You have just completed:
+- [x] Poll NMEA 0183 data in Windows and view satellite strength, availability, deviation, etc.

 ### U-Center Data Polling
 The main goal of this section is to parse NMEA 1803 strings from the U-Center application so that we can decipher the receiver's position in latitude and longitude for any Global Navigation Satellite System.